 - A median starting salary of up to $250,000 upon graduation

 2 to 4 Year; El Paso, TX

 El Paso Community College offers students several fantastic opportunities when exploring the world of interior design.
-You’ll have access to state-of-the-art equipment, a fully stocked fabric library, modern software programs, a resource library, and more.
-All of the course offerings are reviewed by advisory board members to ensure they meet the academic standards for students across the design community.
+Interior design school here gives you access to state-of-the-art equipment, a fully stocked fabric library, modern software programs, a resource library, and more.
+All of the interior design degree program course offerings are reviewed by advisory board members to ensure they meet the academic standards for students across the design community.

-There are three primary programs that you can take as a prospective interior design student at El Paso Community College.
+There are three primary interior design degree programs that you can take as a prospective interior design student at El Paso Community College.
 There’s the Interior Design Technology program which provides an Associate of Applied Science.
 Students can also enroll in the Kitchen & Bath Design and Personal Design specialties.

 Both of these pathways provide students with a Certificate of Completion upon graduating.
 If you wish to receive a different degree, you can use your Associate of Applied Science to apply to a four-year program.
-You can guarantee the skills you’ll learn during your studies give you the fundamentals for future learning.
+You can guarantee the design intelligence you’ll learn during your studies give you the fundamentals for future fine art learning.

 63% of students return to El Paso Community College after their first year, and 22% graduate to pursue their dream careers.
 With your degree or certificate in hand, you can earn between $13,702 and $59,253 annually.

 Houston Community College has a fabulous interior design degree program that adapts to the needs of students for a future-proof education.
 After completing your interior design education, you’ll be able to excel in your desired career field of designing interior spaces.
 Students will know how to communicate designing concepts, develop high-quality presentations, and apply critical thinking to solve design problems.